joshdoman/confidential-script-tee/README.md

 UNDER CONSTRUCTION, DO NOT USE

+(Documentation is a work-in-progress)

 # Confidential Script TEE

 This projects implements a Trusted Execution Environment (TEE) around [`confidential-script-lib`](https://github.com/joshdoman/confidential-script-lib), with a secure, reproducible, and permissionlessly provisioned master private key.

 AWS's Nitro Enclave is currently the only supported TEE.
 Users first create a KMS key, which provably can only be accessed by an enclave running Confidential Script.
 By creating an un-deletable KMS key with cross-account access, emulation can be made nearly permissionless.

-Builds are made reproducible using Nix, and a nix-compatible fork of `enclaver` is used to produce a proxy architecture for communication into and out of the enclave.
-You can learn more about this architecture here.
+Builds are made reproducible using Nix and [`nix-enclaver`](https://github.com/joshdoman/nix-enclaver), a nix-compatible fork of [`enclaver`](https://github.com/enclaver-io/enclaver) that produces a proxy architecture for communication into and out of the enclave.

 ## What is Confidential Script?